Access to Leeds module

 • Both parts are designed to help you prepare for study at university and are at an equivalent academic level to your year 13 studies.

-• The module is delivered online through Minerva, the University's Virtual Learning Environment, so you can complete it at your own pace.
-You can also access support through Minerva, including all the study resources you need and you can submit your assignments.
+• The module is delivered online through the University's Virtual Learning Environment, Minerva, so you can complete it at your own pace.
+Through Minerva, you can also access support, including all the study resources you need, and you can submit your assignments.

-• You don't need to come to the University of Leeds to complete the programme.
-Everything is done online, so you will need internet access.
+• You don't need to be on campus to complete the programme.
+Everything is done online, so you will need regular and reliable internet access between April and July when the module is delivered.

 Study skills